-A new product liability lawsuit was filed in New Jersey involving the Zostavax vaccine, which is intended for the prevention of herpes zoster which is more commonly known as the shingles virus for adults 60 years of age or older.
+Our law firm is handling Zostavax vaccine lawsuits.
+This relatively new product liability lawsuit was filed in New Jersey involving the Zostavax vaccine.
+This vaccine was intended for the prevention of herpes zoster which is more commonly known as the shingles virus for adults 60 years of age or older.

 The Zostavax shinges lawsuit in the MDL was originally filed on behalf of 22 plaintiffs (over 600 in 2019).
 They alleged that this Merck vaccine was unsafe for patients.
 The key injury, incredibly, is that the Zostavax shingles vaccine actually causes shingles.
 The thing that was meant to protect them against shingles actually caused shingles.